devgaganin/Save-Restricted-Content-Bot-V2/README.md

 # Updates

+## Update: 20 June 2024

+Added remaining variables direct input from `env` no need to edit the `batch.py`, `pyroplug.py`, `start.py` when working with environment based deployer

 ## Update: 18 June 2024

 This release introduces enterprise-level features with advanced authentication logic, empowering users with the `/auth` and `/unauth` commands.